 Endurance Gold Corporation (the "Company") was incorporated under the Canada Business Corporations Act on December 16, 2003 and continued into British Columbia on August 16, 2004.
-The head office and principal address of the Company is 1700-750 West Pender Street, Vancouver, British Columbia, Canada V6C 2T8.
+The head office and principal address of the Company was 1700-750 West Pender Street, Vancouver, British Columbia, Canada V6C 2T8 at December 31, 2014.
 The Company's registered address and records office is 1040-999 West Hastings Street, Vancouver, British Columbia, Canada, V6C 2W2.
+Subsequent to fiscal year 2014, the head office and principal address of the Company has been moved to 303-543 Granville Street, Vancouver, British Columbia, Canada V6C 1X8.

 The Company is engaged in the exploration and development of mineral properties in North America and has not yet determined whether its properties contain ore reserves that are economically recoverable.
 The mining exploration business involves a high degree of risk.
 The recoverability of the amounts expended on mineral interests by the Company is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete exploration and development of its mineral properties and upon future profitable production or proceeds from disposition of its mineral interests.
 The Company has not generated revenue from operations.
-The Company incurred a net loss of \$275,805 during the year ended December 31, 2013 and, as of that date, the Company's accumulated deficit was \$5,084,242.
-The Company's working capital position at December 31, 2013 was \$201,936.
-The Company may not have sufficient funds to continue for the next 12 months, and will have to raise additional funds to continue operations and to complete its 2014 exploration programs.
+The Company incurred a net loss of \$591,817 during the year ended December 31, 2014 and, as of that date the Company's accumulated deficit was \$5,676,059.
+The Company's working capital position at December 31, 2014 was \$63,416.
+The Company does not have sufficient funds to continue for the next 12 months, and will have to raise additional funds to continue operations and to complete its 2015 exploration programs.